gdsfactory/gdsfactory/README.md

 ![tool interfaces](https://i.imgur.com/9fNLRvJ.png)

-Multiple Photonic foundries have gdsfactory PDKs available.
+Multiple foundries have gdsfactory PDKs available.
 Talk to your foundry to access their gdsfactory PDK.

 You can also access: